-CBSE (Central Board of Secondary Education) would begin the class X board exam from the academic year 2017-18.
-The CBSE would make questions for the Class X final exam for schools affiliated under it and thus would bring back the system that was existing six years before.
+CBSE (Central Board of Secondary Education) would begin the Class X board exam in the academic year 2017-18.
+The CBSE would make questions for the Class X final exam for schools affiliated with it and thus would bring back the system that existed six years before.

-Discussions has been finalised in this regard between the Central Advisory Board of Education (CABE) and the Union HRD (Human Resource Development) minister where the former is the apex advisory entity relied by the state and Central government regarding education.
+Discussions have been finalised in this regard between the Central Advisory Board of Education (CABE) and the Union HRD (Human Resource Development) minister, where the former is the apex advisory entity relied on by the state and Central government regarding education.

-Back in the year 2011, CBSE had given the choice to the students on whether they want a school assessment or board exam for class X. Presently; around 13,000 private schools are under the affiliation of the board.
+Back in the year 2011, CBSE gave a choice to the students on whether they wanted a school assessment or board exam for class X. Presently; around 13,000 private schools are under the affiliation of the board.

-A majority of students had opted for the first option as the perception among students was that schools would set questions in the favor of students so as to yield better results.
+A majority of students had opted for the first option as the perception among students was that schools would set questions in favour of students so as to yield better results.